However, education is expensive, so the quicker you begin to save for it, the quicker you’ll be able to set a solid foundation for your children.

 Whole Life Insurance for Your Child’s Education

 There is virtually no limit to the size of a cash value whole life policy…and most importantly, no limits to what the cash value or a ‘policy loan’ can be used for.
-Once a cash value life insurance policy is ‘paid up’ (typically 15 – 20 years) the values grow each year and vest permanently to the contract.
+Once a cash value life insurance policy is ‘paid up’ (typically 15 to 20 years) the values grow each year and vest permanently to the contract.

 There is very little volatility, in fact, most whole life accounts have roughly 1/10 the volatility (standard deviation) of an equity investment.